Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Kansas, Alma, City of Native Stone series list.

 Location.
 39° 0.722′ N, 96° 17.362′ W. Marker is in Alma, Kansas, in Wabaunsee County.
-Marker is on Missouri Avenue south of 3rd Street, on the left when traveling south.
+It is on Missouri Avenue south of 3rd Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 204 Missouri Avenue, Alma KS 66401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Commercial National Bank Block (within shouting distance of this marker); Meyer Block (about 300 feet away, measured in a direct line); Strasen Farm Stone (about 300 feet away); Mueller Block (about 300 feet away); Wabaunsee County Bank and Kinne & Kerans General Merchandise (about 500 feet away); Wabaunsee County World War I Memorial (about 500 feet away); Harahey (about 600 feet away); War Memorial (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Commercial National Bank Block (within shouting distance of this marker); Meyer Block (about 300 feet away, measured in a direct line); Strasen Farm Stone (about 300 feet away); Mueller Block (about 300 feet away); Wabaunsee County Bank and Kinne & Kerans General Merchandise (about 500 feet away); Wabaunsee County World War I Memorial (about 500 feet away); Harahey (about 600 feet away); War Memorial (about 600 feet away).
 Touch for a list and map of all markers in Alma.

 Also see . . .